Culver–Stockton College: The "Hill"

-Throughout the college's history the “Hill” has been an enduring symbol of the college.
-For decades students climbed the east front of the campus up the steep hill to get from downtown to class.
-In the winter, students and local children used the hill for sledding.
+Throughout the college's history the "Hill" has been an enduring symbol of the college.
 In 1964, after much discussion, a roadway was built connecting Lewis Street and Henderson Hall.
-Alongside the road a sidewalk and steps were built.
-The Board of Trustees envisioned a road that would give a panoramic view of the college on one side and the Mississippi Valley on the other.
 The site was named after Ada Wallace Roberts, a long-time English professor and administrator.
 At the base of the hill was placed a memorial with the names of those alumni who had given their lives in World War II.

-The Concourse continues to provide the panoramic view the trustees originally sought.
-About 200 campus older trees were lost in the tornado of May 2003.
-The college developed a Greenspace Committee to advise on landscaping matters and to protect the historic views.

 Academics

 Culver–Stockton College offers bachelor's degrees in many different fields of study.
-C-SC offers a unique curriculum that splits up the typical 15-week semester into a 12-week term and a 3-week term designed to give students more hands-on experience by focusing on fewer classes at once.
-This schedule encourages and often includes domestic and international travel.
 Also, through its Online Campus, courses can be taken in an 8-week accelerated format.
-In addition, Culver–Stockton partners with the Blessing-Rieman College of Nursing in Quincy, Ill., just across the river, to offer a four-year nursing degree.

-The 2016-2017 listed tuition and fees are $25,415 and room and board is $8,110.
+The 2023–2024 listed tuition and fees are $29,420 and room and board is $9,505.
 Over 90% who apply for financial aid receive it.
 On average, need-based aid covered 72% of students' costs.
 The student-faculty ratio at Culver–Stockton College is 15:1, and the school has 59.9 percent of its classes with fewer than 20 students.